-House arrest…sometimes referred to as home confinement, home detention, or electronic monitoring…is a type of alternative sentencing.
-“Alternative sentencing” provides a convicted defendant with alternatives to a jail or prison sentence.
+House arrest – sometimes referred to as home confinement, home detention, or electronic monitoring – is a type of alternative sentencing.
+“Alternative sentencing” provides a convicted defendant with alternatives to county jail time or prison sentence.

 And as a law firm of experienced, savvy California criminal defense attorneys,1 we know how to present the most compelling arguments to allow you to serve your sentence under house arrest / home confinement rather than in jail or prison.

 Although house arrest can exclusively confine you to your residence, that isn’t always the case (and, in fact, it seldom is).
 When the judge places you on home confinement or detention, he/she orders you to abide by specific terms and conditions that restrict your freedom and mobility.
 After all, home confinement is still punishment…it’s simply more desirable than traditional incarceration.